RESTORATION TIPS

 If you are lucky, many screws will undo with a screwdriver!
 An impact screwdriver might help on large screws that are only slightly rusted, but care needs to be taken not to either break the screw, or destroy the wooden thread.
 More badly rusted screws will need to have their heads drilled off.
 This is awkward when a component is held by screws that are at various angles (maybe at right-angles to each other).
 In such a case, some screws may have to be fully drilled out.
 If you are lucky, you may be able to get pliers onto the screw head to undo it.

 The worst screws will have rusted to almost nothing just under the head, while the thread has gained a large ball of rust debris, locking the screw in place.
-It will have to be fully drilled out.
-Damaged screw holes can be filled up with home-made ash dowels, and then new pilot holes drilled into them.
+They will probably break, leaving the threaded section of screw buried.
+A small hole drilled alongside, will allow you to dig it out, and then the hole can be plugged up with new wood glued in.

 The rear wings are secured by large wood screws.
 One option is to force the aluminium washers off the heads (they can be straightened out again), and then pliers can be used to remove the screws.